migariane/SIM-TMLE-tutorial/README.md

-## Targeted Maximum Likelihood Estimation: A tutorial.
+## Targeted Maximum Likelihood Estimation for a Binary Treatment: A tutorial.
 Statistics in Medicine, 2018

 ### This repository made available to the scientific community the data and the code presented in the manuscript.